signified/clipboard/README.md

   // 'beforeend': Inside the `element`, after its last child.
   // 'afterend': After the `element`.
   position: 'beforebegin'
-  // The HTML to use when creating the `clipboard`.
+  // The HTML to use when creating the `template`.
   template: '<div class="clipboard"><button class="clipboard-button" type="button">Copy</button></div>'
 }
 ```

 ### `callback` (function | optional)

-A callback function with parameters representing, for each `selectors`, the `clipboard` and the selected `element`.
+A callback function with parameters representing, for each `selectors`, the `template` and the selected `element`.

 ## Contributing